Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 - Best shapes: Ovals, circles, rectangles, organic pebble forms

-- Donut pendants: Punch out the center and use it as a matching stud - zero waste
+- Donut pendants: Punch out the center and use it as a matching stud, with zero waste from the slab.

 - Bar pendants: Excellent for striped and gradient canes